-In a city known for high prices on most everything, San Francisco also has a number of affordable Michelin starred restaurants.
-While the notion of dining at a Michelin-starred restaurant may seem out of reach for most people, the reality is that not all of these award-winning restaurants will cost a proverbial “arm and a leg”.
+In a city known for high prices on most everything, San Francisco does have some affordable Michelin starred restaurants.
+While the notion of dining at a Michelin-starred restaurant may seem out of reach, not all award-winning restaurants cost an “arm and a leg”.
 Indeed, it may come as a surprise that a selection of local Michelin starred restaurants actually have many menu items that are priced under $25.

 1499 Valencia St.